ls-schwnstr/Fraud_Detection_Model/README.md

 ## Introduction

 This project aims to build a scalable fraud detection system that monitors transaction data, checks for data drift, and retrains the machine learning model as necessary.
-The system is containerized using Docker and deployed using GitHub Actions.
+The system is deployed using GitHub Actions.

 ## Features